tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution
+1. Identify any customer needs that are not addressed with the proposed solution.
-2. Identify the benefits of your solution
+2. Identify the benefits of your solution.
-3. Determine how you will respond to the customer’s objections
+3. Determine how you will respond to the customer’s objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution